Just773/MULTIPLE-DISEASE-PREDICTION./multiple-disease-prediction-main/README.md

 4) Liver: 77.97% accurate
 5) Cancer : 94.74% accurate

-## Visit website of [Multiple Disease prediction system](https://multiple-disease-predictor1.herokuapp.com) to know more.
+## Need to know more
+contact me at justineopolot4@gmail.com

 ## Thank you for visiting :-)